 All MSU students, regardless of academic major, are enthusiastically invited to participate in one or more of the musical ensembles offered through the University Band, Choir, and Orchestra programs in the Department of Music.
 These ensembles offer diverse performance opportunities both on and off-campus.
 Membership is available through audition.
-Scholarships are available in each of the programs based on talent and experiences as demonstrated through audition.
+Scholarships are available in each of the programs based on talent and experience as demonstrated through audition.

 Founded in 1902, the Maroon Band Program is one of the oldest and best-known bands in the Southeast.
 The Famous Maroon Band is at the center of game-day spirit, is one of the most visible groups on campus, and serves as musical ambassadors for the university.
 The band appears at all home football games and travels to championship and bowl games.
 Interested members of the Maroon Band audition for placement in two Basketball Pep Bands to continue supporting the Bulldogs during basketball season.